alii/alistair-blog/posts/serverless-oauth.md

 export const getServerSideProps: GetServerSideProps<Props> = async function (
   ctx
 ) {
-  const user = parseUser(ctx);
+  // Use our parseUser function (defined in the next steps) const user = parseUser(ctx);

-  if (!user) {
+  // If the user is null, return 307 (redirect) if (!user) {
     ctx.res.statusCode = 307;
+    // ...to the /api/oauth endpoint
     ctx.res.setHeader("Location", "/api/oauth");
+    // ...and end the request early
     ctx.res.end();
   }

-  return { props: { user } };
+  // return our props of a nullish user return { props: { user } };
 };
 ```